Topological superconducting phase in a non-Hermitian Kitaev chain with staggered pairing imbalance: Introduction

-In this work, we study a one-dimensional non-Hermitian Kitaev chain with staggered imbalance in the superconducting pairing, which effectively describes gain and loss processes associated with pair creation and annihilation.
+In this work, we study a one-dimensional non-Hermitian Kitaev chain with staggered imbalance in the superconducting pairing, which describes the pairing imbalances in the odd (even) dimers.
 By tuning the chemical potential and the pairing imbalance, we find that the eigenenergy spectrum undergoes real-to-complex transitions, and the spectral gap can change from a real to an imaginary line gap.
 The corresponding transition points and gap-closing conditions are determined analytically from the momentum-space spectrum.
 We further show that the presence of pairing imbalance substantially enlarges the parameter region supporting a topologically nontrivial superconducting phase compared with the Hermitian limit.
 Remarkably, due to the interplay between the chemical potential and the staggered pairing imbalance, the topological phase and Majorana zero modes can persist even in the regime of arbitrarily large chemical potential, provided that the imbalances are introduced in an alternating manner.
 The nontrivial phases are characterized by a nonzero topological invariant, and the resulting phase diagrams are presented.
 In addition, we identify a regime in which Majorana zero modes coexist with finite-energy Majorana edge modes.
-Our results demonstrate that non-Hermitian pairing imbalance can play a constructive role in stabilizing topological superconductivity and provide a versatile platform for exploring topological phases in non-Hermitian superconducting systems.
+Our results demonstrate that non-Hermitian pairing imbalance can play a constructive role in stabilizing topological superconductivity, and also unveil the influences of the real/imaginary line gaps on the topological phases.
+The model introduced in this work thus provides a versatile platform for exploring topological phases in non-Hermitian superconducting systems.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{Sec2}, we introduce the model Hamiltonian of the one-dimensional Kitaev chain with staggered pairing imbalance.
 In Sec.~\ref{Sec3}, we analyze the eigenenergy spectrum and the associated line gaps.
 The topological phases and Majorana edge modes are investigated in Sec.~\ref{Sec4}.
 Finally, Sec.~\ref{Sec5} summarizes our results.